 ‘The life of every man is a diary in which he means to write one story, and writes another; and his humblest hour is when he compares the volume as it is with what he vowed to make it.‘

 Since ‘qualifying’ – a word I place in inverted commas because it seems to suggest some kind of endpoint or sense of completeness that just doesn’t work for teaching – I have been privileged to have taught Geography, Politics and also Sociology in local secondary schools.
 As with any vocation, the work is hard and relentless but it is certainly varied.
 Whilst a range of intellectual, social, emotional and physical challenges may, at a distance, seem enough to put anybody off, I do believe that the things in life which have the potential to give us a sense of achievement and worth cannot come without toil and occasional doubt.
-I hope that this belief stays strong as I embark on a new challenge as Head of Geography.
+I am now about to start my third year as a Head of Geography.

 Beyond the classroom but still in the educational sphere, I completed a Masters in Geography Education at London’s Institute of Education.
 For my dissertation I conducted research into how Michael Young’s concept of powerful knowledge may provide a justification for a disciplinary-based education, specifically one involving Geography.
 Whilst my formal research has ‘finished’, I remain interested in these ideas and how they may help us provide a philosophical framework for a rich, politically independent education system in the 21st century.

-In addition to my duties as a parish councillor, I previously served on the management committee of Grappenhall’s Ex-Servicemen’s Association.
+In addition to my role as a councillor, I previously served on the management committee of Grappenhall’s Ex-Servicemen’s Association.
 The club was founded in 1921 by veterans of World War 1.
 Since then it has continued to serve those who have served in the forces but also the wider community.
 One of my main contributions to the club was hosting a weekly Tuesday Night Quiz, which I organised between November 2012 and February 2016.